 In 1950, the Colchester-East Hants Regional Library Board was established when the Municipality of the County of Colchester, the Municipality of the District of East Hants, the Town of Truro, and the Town of Stewiacke united to provide a regional library service.

 Funding for public libraries in the Province is determined by the Libraries Act Funding Regulations.
-The Department of Communities, Culture and Heritage provides approximately 71% of public library funding in Nova Scotia.
+The Department of Communities, Culture, Tourism and Heritage provides approximately 71% of public library funding in Nova Scotia.
 A further 26% (approximate) is provided by the municipalities — this portion is divided among the four participating municipal units in Colchester-East Hants, based on population.
 The Colchester-East Hants Public Library Board fundraises for the remaining 3% (approximate) of its budget.